10 Computer Science Camps for High School Students

 Application Deadline: Rolling applications

-CalTech’s flagship weeklong coding camps are designed to enable students to explore their interests in computer science through courses on Python, C++, game development, Artificial Intelligence, robotics, to name a few.
-Their state-of-the-art labs, adorned by tech and pop culture icons with lively music playing, set the tone for students to build their interests, their skill level, and their goals for the future.
-Each course combines practical learning with campus tours and fun traditions like dress-up days, raffles, and gaming tournaments, creating a unique summer experience.
-During the course, STEM experts from top universities also share their expertise, motivating campers to turn their ideas into reality, whether it's apps, games, AI bots, or viral videos.
+CalTech’s weeklong coding camps are designed to help students explore computer science through courses on Python, C++, game development, Artificial Intelligence, and robotics, to name a few.
+You will work in their labs to explore your interests, develop your skills, and work on your goals for the future.
+Each course combines practical learning with campus tours and fun camp traditions.
+During the course, STEM experts from top universities will share their expertise, motivating you to work on apps, games, AI bots, and more.

 Location: University of Pennsylvania, Philadelphia, PA